MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/deploy/Deploying-graphics-devices-using-dda.md

 - Review [Plan for Deploying Devices using Discrete Device Assignment](../plan/Plan-for-Deploying-Devices-using-Discrete-Device-Assignment.md) to ensure your hardware is compatible with DDA.

   - Run the [SurveyDDA.ps1.](https://github.com/Microsoft/Virtualization-Documentation/blob/live/hyperv-tools/DiscreteDeviceAssignment/SurveyDDA.ps1) PowerShell script to identify if the server is configured correctly.
-The script will also display which devices can be passed through by using Discrete Device Assignment.
+The script also displays which devices can be passed through by using Discrete Device Assignment.

 - Administrative rights to the Hyper-V host.